Freedom from gluten is my way of life for life.

 Two days later my surgeon rather proudly informed me that there had been hardly any stump left for the suture but that he had achieved the impossible and everything was fine.
 Everything not being quite as fine as he had anticipated his handiwork quickly ulcerated, peritonitis set in and 5 days later the same cut was being re-opened for another clean up and a resection.
-My forbearance was rewarded with a newly repositioned navel on a jaunty angle, a snake of steel staples more than 240mm long, double and quite artistically random in places and two rather cute but different stomas, beautifully crafted, with real personality and an automatic, rhythmically mesmerising life of their own.
-I unceremoniously named them raspberry and strawberry.
+My forbearance was rewarded with a newly repositioned navel on a jaunty angle, a snake of steel staples more than 240mm long, double and quite artistically random in places and two rather cute but different stomas, beautifully crafted, with real personality and an automatic, rhythmically mesmerising peristaltic life of their own.
+I unceremoniously named them raspberry and strawberry as you do.

 The manic diarrhoea was partially controlled by Imodium, 8 tablets a day plus two co-codamol to get through the night (with only two trips to the loo).
 Later on acid reflux was dealt with summarily by an omeprazole tablet a day.

-Unfortunately the only way to combat lactose intolerance is to give up Pavlova and cream teas but, like the good little soldier I tried to be, a brave face was put on it and out went the dairy.
+Unfortunately the only way to combat lactose intolerance is to give up Pavlova and cream teas but, like the good little soldier I try to be, a brave face was put on it and out went the dairy.

 Then there was the hyperuricaemia, gouty big toe.
-Monthly, very hot gouty big toe in fact accompanied by four days excruciating pain and inactivity.
+Monthly, very hot gouty big toe accompanied by four days excruciating pain and inactivity.
 Eventually the months seemed to run into each other.
 Allopurinol to the rescue, giving up alcohol and rich food was not an option since I drink no alcohol whatever and eat only modest amounts of red meat.

 Disappointed by being downgraded as a blood donor due to anaemia I visited my GP for a solution and two months of iron tablets later was allowed to resume donations.